learningsimulator/learningsimulator/joss_manuscript/paper.md

 -->

-![The subject and the world can be seen as two interacting dynamical systems, where the state variables in the subject determines the probabilities for its behaviors (the subject's output), and each behavior from the subject puts the environment in a state that determines (probabilistically) its output stimulus.
+![The subject and the world can be seen as two interacting dynamical systems, where the state variables in the subject determine the probabilities for its behaviors (the subject's output), and each behavior from the subject puts the environment in a state that determines (probabilistically) its output stimulus.
 <!---It is this system that is